Gunpowder Plot: Monteagle letter

 The details of the plot were finalised in October, in a series of taverns across London and Daventry.
 Fawkes would be left to light the fuse and then escape across the Thames, while simultaneously a revolt in the Midlands would help to ensure the capture of the King's daughter, Elizabeth.
 Fawkes would leave for the continent, to explain events in England to the European Catholic powers.

 The wives of those involved and Anne Vaux (a friend of Garnet who often shielded priests at her home) became increasingly concerned by what they suspected was about to happen.
 Several of the conspirators expressed worries about the safety of fellow Catholics who would be present in Parliament on the day of the planned explosion.
 Percy was concerned for his patron, Northumberland, and the young Earl of Arundel's name was brought up; Catesby suggested that a minor wound might keep him from the chamber on that day.
 The Lords Vaux, Montagu, Monteagle, and Stourton were also mentioned.
 Keyes suggested warning Lord Mordaunt, his wife's employer, to derision from Catesby.

-On Saturday 26 October, Monteagle (Tresham's brother-in-law) arranged a meal in a long-disused house at Hoxton.
-Suddenly a servant appeared saying he had been handed a letter for Lord Monteagle from a stranger in the road.
-Monteagle ordered it to be read aloud to the company.
+On 26 October, a servant delivered a letter for Lord Monteagle to his house in Hoxton, that they received from a stranger on the road.
+The letter stated:

 Uncertain of the letter's meaning, Monteagle promptly rode to Whitehall and handed it to Cecil (then Earl of Salisbury).
 Salisbury informed the Earl of Worcester, considered to have recusant sympathies, and the suspected Catholic Henry Howard, 1st Earl of Northampton, but kept news of the plot from the King, who was busy hunting in Cambridgeshire and not expected back for several days.
 Monteagle's servant, Thomas Ward, had family connections with the Wright brothers, and sent a message to Catesby about the betrayal.
 Catesby, who had been due to go hunting with the King, suspected that Tresham was responsible for the letter, and with Thomas Wintour confronted the recently recruited conspirator.
 Tresham managed to convince the pair that he had not written the letter, but urged them to abandon the plot.
 Salisbury was already aware of certain stirrings before he received the letter, but did not yet know the exact nature of the plot, or who exactly was involved.
 He therefore elected to wait, to see how events unfolded.